Sometimes people remember how you arrived. They almost always remember how you left.

 This is true when people come to your church and when they leave, as some inevitably do.

-I was out driving through our neighbourhood recently and I passed the house of someone who goes to our church.
+I was out driving through our neighborhood recently and I passed the house of someone who goes to our church.

 I had that thought that I think every ministry leader has had at some point.